obijzbo/IC-DevOps-Batch-2/assignment_2/hasanulhaquebanna-ICDB2_006/assignment_02.md

 # File System Navigation

-This guide provides instructions for basic file system navigation and shell commands in a Unix-like operating system.
+This guide provides instructions for basic file system navigation and shell commands in a Unix operating system (Ubuntu).

-### 1. List the contents of the home directory
+#### 1. List the contents of the home directory

 **Result 1:**
 ![Alt text](./screenshots/home_contents.png)